Dead Connection

-is a shoot 'em up arcade video game released by Taito in 1992.
+is a 1992 multidirectional shooter video game developed and published by Taito for arcades.
+It was only released in Japan in August 1988.
 The game takes place on September 5, 1953 "in a big city somewhere".
 It features a group of detectives who set out to fight a crime family.
 The game has a strong film noir vibe, shown through the appearance of the detectives and the featuring of a female protagonist.
 Each stage is preceded by a short cinematic interlude that explains the transition between the game's different locales.
+Hamster Corporation released the game outside Japan for the first time as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2025.

 Gameplay

 When the player moves their character to within arm's length of an enemy, the shoot button triggers a melee attack.
 The player can also lie prone to evade gunfire, and perform a diving somersault in order to quickly take cover behind tables, plants, pillars, statues, and other fixtures.
 Instead of using scrolling each stage takes place against a non-moving but richly detailed backdrop—beginning with the lavish interior of a posh hotel.
 Most of the environment is destructible and the scenery becomes visibly degraded by bullet holes throughout the prolonged firefights.

-The game seems to take specific inspiration from the 1987 mobster film The Untouchables.
-Two of the main characters bear an unmistakable resemblance to Andy Garcia and Kevin Costner who both starred in that film as George Stone/Giuseppe Petri and Eliot Ness, respectively.

-Legacy

-On February 27, 2025, the game saw its first home release by Hamster Corporation as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4.